bisera1/data-engineering-zoomcamp-project/README.md

 3. Load (Data Ingestion)
 Once the data is processed, it is ingested into the database.
 Both job sources are stored in a single table in the database.

-Database: The processed data is inserted into a relational database PostgreSQL.
+**Database**: The processed data is inserted into a relational database PostgreSQL.

 The database is connected with Metabase which is used for creating visualisations. the visualisation are stored in the visualisations-metabase folder with the queries used to build them.